mysociety/fixmystreet/install/install-script.md

-*Warning: only use this script on a newly installed server - it will make significant changes to your server's setup, including modifying your Apache setup, creating a user account, creating a database, installing new packages etc.*
+*Warning: only use this script on a newly installed server - it will make significant changes to your server's setup, including modifying your nginx setup, creating a user account, creating a database, installing new packages etc.*

 The script to run is `pre-install-as-root`, whose usage is as follows: